DaveyEke/CoffeeMastersSwiftUIApp/README.md

 - Swift basics: optionals, structs, properties, functions, and simple data models
 - SwiftUI concepts: views, modifiers, state (`@State`, `@EnvironmentObject`), reactive updates, and composition
 - Project organization and iterative development (build → run → refine)
+- Bridging UIKit with SwiftUI using `UIViewRepresentable` to embed a WebView on the Info page

 ## Requirements